 As the British physicist and mathematician William Thomson Kelvin said, "What is not defined cannot be measured.
 What is not measured, cannot be improved.
 What is not improved, deteriorates."

-Establishing a unifying unit of measurement is key to starting to move towards circularity as it allows us to establish a universal framework of action.
+Establishing a unifying unit of measurement is key to star moving towards circularity as it allows to establish a universal framework of action.

 This way, we can start comparing resource and waste management initiatives, establishing the most effective practices to reduce said "Textile Footprint" and setting mitigation and circularity goals both individually and at the industry level.

-The next step in our path towards circularity is to establish textile footprint reduction practices that are appropriate for each case and optimize results, in a constant process of evaluation and improvement.
+The next step in our path towards circularity is to establish textile footprint optimization practices that are appropriate for each textile output source, in a constant process of evaluation and improvement.

 This phase currently has many opportunities and contrasted strategies, as well as practices in full development.
-Among many other examples, we can highlight digital prototyping, the use of fabrics and finishes that guarantee durability and recyclability, optimization of post-industrial waste, or garment repair services.
+Among many other examples, we can highlight digital prototyping and sampling, the use of fabrics and techniques that guarantee durability, disassemblability and recyclability, optimization of post-industrial waste, or garment repair services.

-Measuring and reducing are circular practices designed to remain indefinitely, constantly evolving towards increasingly efficient circularity.
+Measuring and optimizing are circular practices designed to remain indefinitely, constantly evolving towards increasingly efficient circularity.
 However, unfortunately, they are not enough to solve the problem today.

-We need a mechanism that allows us to assume and manage a certain amount of textile that is out of control and, of course, all that accumulated over decades of linear production.
-In that sense, contribution is a truly effective tool for solving the problem.
+We need a mechanism that allows to properly manage the textile output which its end of life we lose control over, as well as all that already accumulated in open lanfills over decades of linear production.
+In that sense, contribution is a truly effective tool for tackling the problem.

 If you want to delve deeper or need more information on the measurement methodology and the reduction and contribution phases, you can find it in this document, by contacting our team, or subscribing to our newsletter.